Train Street in Hanoi: Complete Guide by Locals 2024

 Adding to the allure of Train Street's narrow passageways and vintage charm, many visitors are drawn to the area not only for its unique urban landscape but also for its proximity to some of the top museums in Hanoi, which showcase the rich history and vibrant culture of Vietnam's capital.

-2.2 The good life on both sides of Hanoi Train Street
+2.2 The daily local life of Hanoi Train Street

 3. Entrance Fee at Hanoi Train Street?